HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Description
 This function is responsible for storing code examples from GitHub repository into both a directory and database, then sends the data as a JSON object to PHP service (sectionedservice.php)

 ## Input Parameters
+- Parameter: opt
+   - Type: String
+   - Description: Operation type

 - Parameter: cid
-   - Type: String
+   - Type: int
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as int(10) in the database

 - Parameter: codeExamplesContent
-   - Type: array
+   - Type: ?
    - Description: Describe parameter.
 Stored as *int(11)* in the database

 - Parameter: githubURL
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

-- Parameter: filename
+- Parameter: fileName
    - Type: String
+   - Description: File name.
+Stored as varchar(256) in the database

+- Parameter: courseid
+   - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Stored as int(10) in the database

 ## Calling Methods
 - POST